chemixalyu04/chemixalyu04/README.md

 constucting... contents.

 - aggressively learning new stuffs
-- college | member of JPCS | Junior Philippine Computer Society 2025 - now
+- college student | member of JPCS | Junior Philippine Computer Society 2025 - now
+- open source
+- btw, i use arch

+# What I'm up to rn

+-
 <!--
 **chemixalyu04/chemixalyu04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.